aarvay/decoction/README.md

 # Decoction

 Decoction is a static site generator written in Elixir.
-It's pretty nascent.
+It is *currently experimental*

+## Readme Driven Development

+### Introduction
+I wanted to explore Elixir and the tools it come with.
+Writing a static site generator seemed like an exciting way to to do that because:

+ * Fundamentally, static site generators are about transformation of data, which is what functional programming encourages.
+Elixir would be a great fit for the job.
+ * Elixir ships with tools like Mix, EEx, which could be used right off the shelf, for building, templating.
+ * Also, why not Elixir(ify) everything? :smirk:

 ## License